History of Staff Awards at the University of Waikato Show

 - Public service which brings credit to the University.

-The Administrative Excellence award category is intended to cover a broad range of activities including service to clients and the community, completion of significant projects, sustained excellence over several years and any other significant contribution to the life of the University which deserves formal recognition.
+The Staff Excellence category is intended to cover a broad range of activities including service to clients and the community, completion of significant projects, sustained excellence over several years and any other significant contribution to the life of the University which deserves formal recognition.
+They can also be used to recognise academic activity such as Postgraduate Supervision and eLearning excellence.
 These awards are applicable to all categories of staff.

 Health and Safety awards are made in recognition of sustained or specific contributions of excellence made in the areas of staff and student health, safety and wellbeing.

-There is no limit on the number of awards which can be made in each category, but a maximum of twelve annual awards can be made across all award categories.
+There is no limit on the number of awards which can be made in each category, but a maximum of ten annual awards can be made across all award categories.

-Further information about staff awards along with nomination forms follows.
+Further information about staff awards along with the nomination form follows.
 If you have any queries or require assistance with a Staff Award nomination please contact Mike Bell, Professional & Organisational Development Manager, Secretary to Staff Awards Committee.